denten-books/plain-text/0-chapter.md

 historically (culturally, practically) contingent and arbitrary ways.
 These fields lie in relation to specific communities of practice, which often do not in themselves employ a controlled vocabulary.
-What counts for "code" and "poetry" in one domain, like computer science, may not account for the very same in another domain, like creative writing.
+What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
 An engineer's evocation of code as poetry can diverge from a poet's.

 There's no sense in trying to further equivocate the differences between divergent languages.
 In other words, we must not get stuck arguing about